 You are probably aware that the inspection undertaken by your lender’s surveyor, which may not even involve the valuer entering the property, is solely for the lender.
 In most cases, you will not receive a copy.
+The best way to avoid nasty surprises after you move in, is to commission a report from an experienced Chartered Surveyor.

 Having your own survey carried out may also save you money.
 Remember, the price that you have agreed to pay for your property does not allow for the cost of repairing issues that would not be apparent to a lay person during a typical viewing.
 If our report highlights a costly repair that would be the basis for a renegotiation and a good estate agent will have made the seller aware of that possibility.